Mother of accused Club Q shooter cited with disorderly conduct, resisting arrest

 Voepel had an earlier brush with the law in 2012 in San Antonio, when she was arrested on suspicion of arson, The Washington Post has reported.
 The charge was dismissed at trial and she was convicted of the lesser charge of criminal mischief, the newspaper reported.

-The Denver Gazette reported last week that Voepel has three outstanding arrest warrants, including from the Texas arson case.
+The Denver Gazette reported last week that Voepel has three outstanding arrest warrants, including from Texas, where she didn’t complete terms of her probation from the criminal mischief conviction.

-Voepel was sentenced to five years of probation in August 2013 and did not complete the probation, which was set to expire in August 2018, according to court records obtained by The Gazette.
+Voepel was sentenced to five years of probation in the Texas case in August 2013, and it was set to expire in August 2018, according to court records obtained by The Gazette.